 Develop open, honest and meaningful relationships based on mutual esteem, both within the hall and off-campus community.

-- Treat each other with respect and resolve conflicts.
+- Treat each other with respect and resolve conflicts at the lowest level.

-- In the spirit of communio, make meaningful connections with at least ten Michels residents.
+- In the spirit of communio, develop deep meaningful relationships with other Michels residents.